-A sermon, based on Luke 6.27-38, preached with the people of Epiphany Episcopal Church, Laurens, SC, on the 7th Sunday of Epiphany, February 24, 2019
+The text of a sermon, based on Luke 6.27-38, preached with the people of St. Matthew’s Episcopal Church, Spartanburg, SC, on the 7th Sunday of Epiphany, February 20, 2022.

 “Do to others as you would have them do to you.”

-Ah, the Golden Rule, dating back nearly 4,000 years,(1) a primary ethical principle of behavior in nearly all of the major religions in the history of the world and, from the mouth of Jesus, the heart of his moral teaching to his followers, to us, calling us to treat others, all others as we desire to be treated and that we don’t treat others as we don’t desire to be treated.
+Ah, the Golden Rule.
+Dating back nearly 4,000 years to that ancient Babylonian legal text, the Code of Hammurabi.
+A primary ethical principle of behavior in nearly every major religion and philosophy in the history of the world.
+Ideal, excellent, therefore, golden.
+And, from the mouth of Jesus, the heart of his moral teaching to his followers, to us.
+Calling us to treat others, all others as we desire to be treated and not to treat others as we don’t desire to be treated.

-But there’s an inherent, though, I think, not so obvious problem with the Golden Rule.
+But there is an inherent, if not obvious problem with the Golden Rule.

-The problem isn’t found in the differences in values and circumstances between and among people.
-Yes, this could be a problem.
-For if I treat you in accord with what I value, what matters to me, and the concrete situations of my life that may not be (and probably won’t and can’t be!) in keeping with what you value and what matters to you in the course of your daily living.
+This problem does not involve the differences in values and circumstances between and among people.
+That could be, would be a readily apparent concern.
+For if I treat you in accord with what matters to me and the concrete conditions of my life, that may not be (and, surely, in every case, won’t and can’t be) in keeping with what matters to you in the course of your daily living.

 Nevertheless, again, Jesus says, “Do to others as you would have them do to you.”

-Thank God this word is placed within the context, the bright light of another word that illumines its meaning: “Be merciful as your Father is merciful.”
+Thank God this word is placed within the context of another word that illumines its meaning: “Be merciful as your Father is merciful.”

-We are not to do unto others as we would have them do unto us.
-Rather, we are to do unto others, all others – families and friends, strangers and enemies, and ourselves – as God has done unto us.
-That is, with unconditional mercy.
+We are not to do to others as we would have them do to us.
+Rather, we are to do to others, all others – families and friends, strangers and enemies, and ourselves – as God has done to us with unconditional mercy.

-If grace is all that God bestows upon us without our deserving, for example, in the words of the General Thanksgiving, “our creation, preservation…all the blessings of this life…above all (God’s) immeasurable love in the redemption of the world by our Lord Jesus Christ,”(2) then mercy is all that God withholds from us that we, in our sinfulness, do deserve: condemnation.
+Let’s define our terms.
+For often we humans use the words “grace” and “mercy” interchangeably.
+Yes, they are related.
+Yet they are not the same.
+Grace is all that God bestows upon us without our deserving.
+For example, in the words of the General Thanksgiving, “our creation, preservation…all the blessings of this life…above all (God’s) immeasurable love in the redemption of the world by our Lord Jesus Christ.”
+Mercy is all that God withholds from us that we, in our sinfulness, do deserve: condemnation.

-Therefore, Jesus commands that we, always acting mercifully, judge not, condemn not any other.
+Therefore, Jesus commands that we, acting mercifully, judge not, condemn not any other.

-Now, this does not mean that we cannot have moral judgments of others and ourselves.
-This does not mean that we cannot discern and, at times, declare that something or someone or we ourselves are right or wrong, good or bad.
+This does not mean that we cannot have moral judgments of others and ourselves.
+This does not mean that we cannot discern and, at times, decide that something or someone or we ourselves are right or wrong, good or bad.